Spray paint is a terrific way to paint a variety of items quickly and easily because it adheres to just about any surface.

 - Cook for 30 minutes at a low temperature.
 Baking soda is an abrasive cleanser that, when combined with heat, loosens and bubbles paint from metal surfaces.

-- Remove the piece from the hot water with gloves on and a long pair of tongs, then lay it flat on a clean cloth.
+- Remove the piece from the hot water with gloves and a long pair of tongs, then lay it flat on a clean cloth.

 - Allow it to cool somewhat before using a paint scraper to remove any loose paint.
 You don’t want to scratch the surface, so don’t scrape too hard.